adambard/learnxinyminutes-docs/haxe.html.markdown

 ---

-Haxe is a web-oriented language that provides platform support for C++, C#, Swf/ActionScript, Javascript, Java, and Neko byte code (also written by the Haxe author).
+Haxe is a web-oriented language that provides platform support for C++, C#, Swf/ActionScript, Javascript, Java, PHP, Python, Lua, Hashlink and Neko byte code (the latter two also written by the Haxe author).
 Note that this guide is for Haxe version 3.
 Some of the guide may be applicable to older versions, but it is recommended to use other references.

 ```csharp
 /*